 - ¼ cup olive oil

-- Sliced pimento-stuffed green olives, for garnish (optional)
+- Additional pimento-stuffed green olives for garnish (optional)

-- Add chickpeas, olives, jarred olive liquid, garlic, lemon juice, ½ teaspoon paprika and salt to the bowl of a food processor.
+- Add chickpeas, olives, jarred olive liquid, garlic, lemon juice, paprika and salt to the bowl of a food processor.

 - Process on high speed until smooth and creamy and no chunks remain.
 You may have to stop to scrape down the sides and continue processing.

 - Once the hummus has a smooth consistency, refrigerate for 1-2 hours to firm up and infuse the flavors.